OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 According to Wikipedia [8], exploratory data analysis (EDA) is an approach of analyzing data sets to summarize their main characteristics, often using statistical graphics and other data visualization methods.

 One of our collaborators, Hassan Outlaouait, worked on the Twitter data and noticed that the labels used by the various collaborators needed to be standardised, which he did by choosing to camelcase them.
-He also signalled the overall data imbalance between the six chosen labels, and suggested to balance the dataset using the SMOTE technique for oversampling, and to vectorize the text using the TfidfVectorizer technique.
+He also signalled the overall data imbalance between the six chosen labels, and suggested to balance the dataset using the SMOTE technique for oversampling.

 Chukwudi Okereafor graciously provided the following word cloud for our datasets: